Buying a second home for investment purposes: 4 questions to ask yourself

 • Must be located at least 50 miles from the owner’s primary home

-An investment property
+An investment property:

 • Is used by the owner(s) fewer than 14 days each year

-• May be used as a rental property for any period of time
+• May be used as a rental property for any period

 • May be within 50 miles of your primary residence